dswisher/datasciencecoursera/getting-and-cleaning-data/course-project/README.md

 To run the script, follow these steps:

-1. Make sure you have the dplyr package installed.
+1. Make sure you have the `dplyr` package installed.
 If unsure, run `install.packages("dplyr")`.
+2. Make sure you have the `reshape2` package installed.
+If unsure, run `install.packages("reshape2")`.
 1. Download the [zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip the contents to a directory of your choice.
 1. Open R Studio and set the working directory to the directory created in the previous step.
 1. Open the `run_analysis.R` script and run it using the "Source" button in the upper right of the text editor window.
 1. The tidy data set is written to `tidy.txt`.
 A summary tidy data set containing the means of each value, grouped by subject and activity, is written to `means.txt`.
 The summary data set is the one for submission as part of the assignment.

+## Feature Selection ##

+The raw data set contains many features.
+For this analysis, we are concerned with the means and standard deviations.
+These are defined as the features whose names contain mean() or std().
+See the [code book](CodeBook.md) for details.

 ## References ##